 - Eliminates rework, further reducing the risk of injury.

 Safety is as much a business strategy for us as our attention to details or collaborative approach.
 Our clients and partners know this.
-Now that we’ve received our industry’s premier safety award, the Ontario General Contractor’s Association (OGCA) Safety Award for 2014, the industry does too.
+Now that we’ve been receiving our industry’s premier safety award, the Ontario General Contractors Association (OGCA) Safety Award, every year, the industry does, too.

 I love working with Ingenuity.
 I've worked on a lot of projects with them.
 They are very easy to work with, very understanding.
 They pay attention to details on our drawings.
 And if there are any issues, they bring them up, and they try to make them work, which makes it a smooth process from the beginning to the end.